New self-serve pricingLearn more

 The evolution of WebAuthn

 WebAuthn is one of the leading forms of unphishable MFA.
-It encompasses two different categories of device-based authentication factors that can be used to verify a user’s identity:
+It encompasses three different categories of device-based authentication factors that can be used to verify a user’s identity:

 • Built-in biometrics like TouchID and FaceID.
 These auth factors fall into the something-you-are camp.
 They involve the unique attributes of a user’s body, including fingerprints, retinal scans, and facial features.